Sneaker Fortress

 I put this blame squarely on the large brands.
 Nike and adidas are the two most notable for this behaviour.

 We all know that the next Jordan or Yeezy drop is going to be extremely popular.
-I understand that the limited nature adds overall value to those brands, but, at prices around R4,000, you’d still be able to maintain the value if they were to double the number of pairs available.
+I understand that the limited nature adds overall value to those brands, but at prices around R4,000, you’d still be able to maintain the value if they were to double the number of pairs available.
 If the price remains at that point, they could easily maintain the value of the Jordan and Yeezy brands.
-And allowing more people to get their hands on the sneakers means that there would be less need to take to the reseller market and have to spend more than double to get your hands on the same pair of sneakers.
+Allowing more people to get their hands on the sneakers means that there would be less need to take to the reseller market and have to spend more than double to get your hands on the same pair of sneakers.

 A similar issue has plagued the early release of the Sony PlayStation 5, with scalpers purchasing most of the units and charging almost double its retail value for those who can’t wait until the stocks normalise.